Accusoft/smartzone-samples/samples/SmartZoneOCRSimpleRead/README.md

 # SmartZoneOCRSimpleRead

 This sample program demonstrates the basics of SmartZone functionality in a simple command line format.
-Sample supports Microsoft Dotnet commandline.
+Sample supports Microsoft dotnet command line.

 ## Building the Sample